 This month's Bird Monitoring is led by Patrick Phillips of the Green Mountain Audubon Society (GMAS), an Audubon Chapter.
 Learn more about GMAS: https://www.greenmountainaudubon.org/

 We typically finish our monitoring route by about 10 am, but you can leave earlier if necessary.

 Donations to Audubon are appreciated.

-Regarding the weather: Normally with light rain forecast, we will go ahead with the walk.
-If strong winds, thunderstorms or heavy rain are expected, we will reschedule the walk.
-Please check our Facebook page if in doubt about the weather.
-We'll post an update if the forecast looks iffy.
+Regarding the weather: Normally with light rain or snow forecasted, we will go ahead with the walk.
+If strong winds, heavy rain, or snow are expected, we will reschedule the walk.
+Please check our website if in doubt about the weather.
+We'll post an update if we need to cancel/reschedule.

 Trail/accessibility information: Our walk will be at a slow (birding) pace and will cover approximately 1.5 miles.
 The trail is unpaved and there are two short sections of stairs on the route.
 Wheelchair-accessible bathroom facilities are located in the office, our meeting place.
 If you require accommodations or have questions about accessibility, please contact Audubon Vermont at 802/434-3068.

 COVID Safety: We are committed to our community's health & safety.